 - MOOCs typically enroll thousands of students, though not all complete the course

-- MOOCs do not count for Northwestern credit (but credit may be granted by other institutions for NU MOOCs)
+- MOOCs do not count for Northwestern credit (but credit may be granted by other institutions for Northwestern MOOCs)

-- Anyone with an internet connection can take a MOOC, generally for free
+- Anyone with an internet connection can take a MOOC, often for free

 What is Coursera?

 Coursera was founded in April 2012 by Daphne Koller and Andrew Ng, two Stanford University computer science professors.
-Coursera offers courses developed by faculty from leading private and public universities to anyone around the world who has internet access with no cost associated with the courses.
+Coursera offers courses developed by faculty from leading private and public universities to anyone around the world.
 Students who complete courses do not receive Northwestern credit.

 Will a MOOC require approval?